Most Effective Products

 Where To Inspect

-Scorpions like to stay in hiding during the day and usually can be discovered underneath a bunch of clutter or stacked equipment.
+Scorpions like to hide during the day and can usually be discovered underneath clutter or stacked equipment.

-When inspecting for scorpions, check your mulch piles, coiled hoses and under rocks.
-Indoors, scorpions will be on the hunt for food and water while the rest of the time they will hide in seclusion.
+When inspecting for scorpions, check your mulch piles, coiled hoses, and under rocks.
+Indoors, scorpions will be on the hunt for food and water while hiding in seclusion.

-With this in mind, check in storage areas, the attic, piles of clothes, inside shoes and under furniture.
-Scorpions are nocturnal so hunting for them at night may be the more likely time you'll be able to find them out and about.
+With this in mind, check storage areas, the attic, piles of clothes, inside shoes, and under furniture.
+Scorpions are nocturnal, so hunting for them at night may be the most likely time to find them out and about.

 What To Look For

-You're looking for Scorpions and their possible harborage areas.
-You should also look for areas where they have have gained access or entry into your home so you can mark it for exclusions measures.
+You're looking for scorpions and their possible harborage areas.
+You should also look for areas where they have gained access to or entered your home so you can mark it for exclusion measures.

-Wherever you've found Scorpions inside or outside your property, take note of where you found them as this is where you will apply treatment.
+Wherever you've found scorpions inside or outside your property, note where you found them, as this is where you will apply treatment.

 Treatment

-Once you have located Scorpion activity it is time to begin treatment.
-Remember to first read all product labels and follow the application instructions on these labels, and stay safe by wearing personal protective equipment.
+Once you have located scorpion activity, it is time to begin treatment.
+Remember to read all product labels, follow the application instructions on these labels, and wear personal protective equipment to stay safe.

-To treat for Scorpions, we recommend a barrier treatment of Supreme IT Insecticide as well as a treatment of D-Fense Dust around cracks, crevices and openings.
-Supreme IT Insecticide should also be applied indoors to discourage pest harborage and keep Scorpions away.
+To treat scorpions, we recommend a barrier treatment of Supreme IT Insecticide and a treatment of D-Fender Dust around cracks, crevices, and openings.
+Supreme IT Insecticide should also be applied indoors to discourage pest harborage and keep scorpions away.

-For any Scorpions that you lost sight of, you should also lay out Solutions Pro Glue Boards to capture any wandering Scorpions on your property.
+For any scorpions you lost sight of, you should also lay out Solutions Pro Glue Boards to capture any wandering scorpions on your property.

 scorpions reclaim it

-Supreme IT is an insecticide concentrate designed to control over 70 different insect pests and is ideal for Scorpion control because it will kill a long list of insects (the scorpion's source of food).
+Supreme IT is an insecticide concentrate designed to control over 70 insect pests.
+It is ideal for Scorpion control because it will kill many insects (the scorpion's food source).

-Supreme IT will also repel and kill Scorpions that come close to your property.
-By using Supreme IT as an insecticidal barrier around your structure you will prevent Scorpions from wandering inside.
-The best part about Supreme IT is its residual effect as the product can remain effective for up to 90 days after application.
+Supreme IT will also repel and kill scorpions close to your property.
+Using it as an insecticidal barrier around your structure will prevent scorpions from wandering inside.
+The best part about Supreme IT is its residual effect, as the product can remain effective for up to 90 days after application.

-Spray a barrier treatment around points of entry to your home, around doors and windows, on your yard turfgrass and other problem areas.
+Spray a barrier treatment around entry points to your home, doors, and windows, on your yard turfgrass, and other problem areas.
 We recommended setting your nozzle to a fan spray setting for even coverage on grass and surfaces and a pin stream setting when spraying cracks and crevices.
 Avoid the treated areas until the product dries.

 Next, apply as broadcast treatment all over the yard.
-Start at the back of the yard and make your way to front spraying the whole lawn.
-While spraying in this manner also target mulch beds, decorative rocks, landscaping, ornamentals and areas where Scorpions may harbor.
+Start at the back of the yard and make your way to the front, spraying the whole lawn.
+Spraying in this manner also targets mulch beds, decorative rocks, landscaping, ornamentals, and areas where scorpions may harbor.

 You can also optionally apply the product indoors in cracks and crevices, such as in your garage and storage areas.